wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.54 =
+* Added option to make images in Feed to Post be the featured image.
 = Version 2.53 =
 * Added default category image option, set post format for Feed to Post option and other options added, preserves more tags in Feed to Post option, added more shortcode parameters and fixed several bugs.
 = Version 2.52 =